CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4A - Geocentrism.md

 # Part 2.
 Terrestrial Observations
 In the last part, we discussed how to calculate the positions of the planets in space.
-Let's now discuss how they look from the Earth.
+Let's now discuss how they look and behave from the view of the Earth.

 ## IV.
 Appearance